GigMate/our_repository/SOCIAL_MEDIA_AND_EMERGENCY_SYSTEM.md

 > **"Never Cancel a Show Again"**
 >
-> Musician cancelled last minute?
-GigMate automatically finds available replacements within your area, matching your genre and budget.
+> Musician cancelled last minuteGigMate automatically finds available replacements within your area, matching your genre and budget.
 Book a replacement in minutes, not hours.
 Your show goes on, your fans stay happy.

 **For Musicians:**